Timing of the Affirmative Asylum Application Process

 Unfortunately, being scheduled literally means you will receive an interview notice with the date and time you are expected to show up; typically two to three weeks in the future.
 The asylum office doesn't get in touch to find out whether you are available around that time.
 This can be shocking and inconvenient for people who waited ten years or more for an interview; and underscores the importance of advising the asylum office if you change your address.

-Post-Interview Timing of Decision
+Post-Interview Timing of Asylum Office Decision

-After USCIS receives your complete asylum application and has held an interview with you, you will be asked to return to the asylum office to receive the decision of the asylum officer or the asylum officer will inform you that a decision will be mailed to you.
+After USCIS receives your complete asylum application and has held an interview with you, you will either be asked to return there to pick up the decision of the asylum officer or a decision will be mailed to you.
 Although you should receive a decision within two to three months, there have been reported wait times of up to a year.

 Timing of Immigration Court Decision on Your Asylum Case